harishks/playlist-manager/README.md

    `PlaylistChangeMgr` class uses the following data-structures to improve runtime efficiency
     while applying the changes to the input:

    1. Hash table to facilitate O(1) lookups while removing Playlists for a given user, and adding a new song to an existing playlist
    2. Set to keep track of all the exiting users by `user_id` - used to validate users while adding a new playlist
    3. Set to keep track of all the existing songs in the system - used to verify the existence of a song while appending a song to the playlist

 ### **Structure of "changes.json" file**

-   The change file is modeled to be extensible for any kind of add, append, (or) remove operations on the input mixtape.
+   The change file is modeled to be extensible for any kind of add, append, or remove operations on the input mixtape.
-     For the current use-case, we have an option to add a new playlists with existing songs, append a new song to an existing playlist, and remove a playlist for an existing user.
-Any of the change operation can be represented as an array, (i.e.) multiple changes for any given operation can be bundled together to be applied in a serial fashion.
+     For the use-case in hand, we have an option to add new playlists with existing songs, append a new song to an existing playlist, and remove a playlist for an existing user.
+Any of these change operations can be represented as an array, (i.e.) multiple changes for any given operation can be bundled together to be applied in a serial fashion.
 Note that, the serial execution model is used in the current design to keep the implementation simple.
 For eg., a remove operation consists of an array of "pids" (playlist ids), which could span across multiple users.